Code-Institute-Submissions/Project-1-html-css-3/README.md

 #### Returning Visitor Goals

 - I want to be able to get notify when new topics are updated to the website.

 #### Frequent Visitor Goals

 - I want to see and learn about more topics.
 - I want to be able to suggest what new topic Medical History can add to the website.

+---

+## Design

+---

+### Colour scheme

+Medical History colour palette

+- The website uses backgound color #212549 and for the text #fffeff this are use in header(navbar), in the main body for headings, in the footer and in the sign up form.
+- In the sign up form with laptop screen of larger, the mouse hover used #90ee90 to the form input fields to suggest what user is about to click.
+- For normal text the default color of the browser is used.
+- The colour scheme is consistent throughtout the whole website.

+### Typography

+---
+Google Fonts was used to import the fonts used for this site.

+- The Merriweather font is used for the whole body section of the website with serif as a backup font.
+- The other parts of the project used the default browser fonts.

+### Imagery

+---
+All of the images used on this site is from the the external websites which will be credited in the credit section.

+### Wireframes

+---
+Wire frames were created for Mobile, tablet and desktop using Balsamiq.